cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/index.md

     1. *SSH Key:* Select the SSH key that you want to use to access your cluster, then click **Next**.
     1. *Cluster name:* Enter a name for your cluster, then click **Continue to Payment**.
 You’re presented with a billing summary and the billing information you have saved to your Lambda On-Demand Cloud account.
 1. If needed, update your billing information and change the email address where you’d like the invoice for your 1CC reservation to be sent.

+    !!! note

-1. Only the invoice will be sent to this email address.
+        Only the invoice will be sent to this email address.
 All notifications and other information regarding your 1CC will be sent to the email address associated with your account.

 1. Review the listed policies and terms of service.
 If you agree to the policies and terms of service, click the checkbox under **Terms and Conditions**.
 1. Click **Submit reservation request**.
 Within a few minutes, you’ll receive an email confirming your 1CC reservation request.